-all of which operate large-scale facilities and serve end-use sectors such as pharmaceuticals, cosmetics & personal care, food & beverages, aromatherapy, and tobacco.
+all of which serve end-use sectors such as pharmaceutical, personal care, confectionery, and food industries.

 Establishing and operating a menthol crystal production plant involves various cost components, including: